chaosparrot/talon_hud/CUSTOMIZATION.md

 - When new content is broadcast with 'claim' turned on, it will connect to the widget and disable other pollers connected to that topic type.
 - When a Talon HUD environment changes, all new topics are enabled and all old topics that aren't available in the new environment are disabled.
 - When the poller python file is updated, the old poller is disabled and the new poller is enabled.

-Pollers can also be connected using audio groups, in that case they follow the enabling and disabling flow of the audio state
-- When the audio is enabled, it enables the poller with the audio group as its name
-- When an audio group is enabled, it enables the poller with the audio group as its name
-- When the audio or group is disabled, it disables the poller with the audio group as its name

 On top of that, when a poller becomes active because a user has requested it's content, the assigned widget can be made active as well.
 This happens for instance when you open the scope debugging with 'toolkit scope'.